coremayo/ParserGenerator/README.txt

 Type "java -jar target/program.jar" from the project's root directory.
 This will invoke the system's java command.
 When called without any parameters, the program will print usage then exit.

 Usage:
--g (--grammar) FILE     : File containing grammar specification -i (--input) FILE       : File containing input to check against the supplied
+-g (--grammar) FILE       : File containing grammar specification -i (--input) FILE         : File containing input to check against the
-                          grammar.If this is not supplied, then the parse table is written out to the specified filename.
+                            supplied grammar.If this is not supplied, then the parse table is written out to the specified filename.
 -o (--output) FILE        : When a test input is not supplied, the parse table
                             is written to this file.
--pt (--parseTable) FILE : File containing a parseTable to check input against,
+-pt (--parseTable) FILE   : File containing a parseTable to check input
+                            against, cannot be using with grammar file input -s (--scan) FILE          : Takes in a tiny program file, and outputs tokens to a file called <filename>-tokenized.txt -so (--scannedOutput) VAL : File to output tokenized tiny program to

-                          cannot be using with grammar file input The following combinations of parameters are valid:
+The following combinations of parameters are valid:
+  -g and -i
-  -g and either -i or -o
+  -g and -o
+  -g, -s, and -so
   -pt and -i
+  -pt, -g, and -so